 Needing motivation or encouragement?
 Look to songs with uplifting messaging, perhaps ones with a character facing a challenge.
 Carrying a lot of tension and stress?
 Look for soft and melodic songs with guided imagery.
 Ready to release emotional weight you’ve been carrying?
 Find a song you can relate to that can facilitate the release of your emotions while comforting you with melodic structure.
 Kristen offers “Let it be” by the Beatles as an example for one such song.

 We can’t wait to build more playlists with and for you and look forward to hearing which Whole U playlists you love.
 Click here to subscribe now!

-A special thanks to The Whole U graphic designer Jubilee Cho for jump starting The Whole U Spotify.
-Jubilee is a fourth year UW student studying Visual Communication Design and will be taking a fifth year to complete her double major in Law, Societies and Justice.
+A special thanks to The Whole U design specialist Jubilee Cho for jump starting The Whole U Spotify.
+Jubilee is in her last year at UW studying Visual Communication Design and double majoring in Law, Societies and Justice.
 Outside of The Whole U, Jubilee spends her time doing photography, exploring new music, and going to concerts.
 Jubilee is a volunteer DJ for Rainy Dawg Radio and serves as the president and co-founder of Asian Americans in Media, a newer RSO on campus that is a platform for Asian and Pacific Islander creatives.
 Jubilee is passionate about representation, storytelling, and supporting communities.

 On May 11, 2021 at 8:30 AM, Becky Seliga said: